jpriyankaa/Time-Series-/README.md

 ## 11. Conclusion
 - This project demonstrated the application of various time series analysis techniques on Nvidia stock data and airline passengers data.
 Techniques such as moving averages, exponential moving averages, differencing, ARIMA, and SARIMA models were used to analyze and forecast the time series data.
 The results provide insights into the trends and patterns within the data, which can be useful for making informed decisions in finance and transportation sectors.

-### Conclusion
-The project effectively demonstrates the use of EDA and time series analysis techniques to understand and visualize Tesla’s stock performance over time.
-By leveraging Python libraries and financial data, meaningful insights are derived, which can be valuable for investors and analysts in making informed decisions.

 ## Thank you 😀